Office: COPH 103A | Phone: (308) 865-8772 | Email: vaningenl1@unk.edu

 20th Century United States, Civil Rights, Cold War, Immigration, Women’s History

-Linda Van Ingen, Ph.D., is a professor of History and director of the Women’s, Gender & Ethnic Studies Program.
-She teaches 20th Century US and Women's History with a specialization in political issues of gender, race, class, and power.
-She came to UNK in 2001 after earning her Ph.D. in History from the University of California-Riverside in 2000.
+Dr. Linda Van Ingen is professor and chair of the Department of History.
+She teaches 20th Century US social and political history, as well as Women's History, Civil Rights, and Immigration history.
+She joined the faculty at UNK in 2001 after earning her Ph.D. in History from the University of California-Riverside in 2000.
 She previously taught as a Visiting Faculty Fellow at California State University-San Marcos, as an Adjunct Professor at the University of Redlands in California, and as a Visiting Lecturer at the University of California-Riverside.
-She earned her bachelor’s degree from the University of Iowa, Iowa City.
+She earned her bachelor’s degree from the University of Iowa, Iowa City in 1984.
 In addition to the Midwest and Great Plains states, she has lived in California and Massachusetts as well as internationally in Port Elizabeth and Johannesburg, South Africa, and Casablanca, Morocco.
-She has traveled widely, including many visits to the Netherlands and a study abroad semester in London, England.
+She has traveled widely, including many visits to the Netherlands and a semester in England as an undergraduate.
+She encourages students to pursue international opportunities and has led short study abroad trips, most recently to Amsterdam, Paris, and London.
+Let her know if you are interested in organizing one of these tours that bring history to life!

 Book: